Select Page

 • Headwear is not permitted in the courtroom, except when worn for religious reasons or any other reason authorized by the presiding judge.

 • Cell phones must be off in a courtroom.
-Ministry-accredited members of the media who use their cell phones or other devices for text messaging must display their media ID cards and are reminded that such use must not be disruptive to any courtroom or office.
+Ministry-accredited members of the media who use their cell phones or other devices for reporting purposes must display their media ID cards and are reminded that such use must not be disruptive to any courtroom or office.

 • Eating and drinking are not allowed in a courtroom.